dhruv13x/create-dump/README.md

 retention policies, path safety, full concurrency, and SRE-grade observability.

 Designed for SRE-heavy environments (Telegram bots, microservices, monorepos), it ensures **reproducible snapshots for debugging, forensics, compliance audits, and CI/CD pipelines**.
+It also includes a `rollback` command to restore a project from a dump file.

 Built for Python 3.11+, leveraging **AnyIO**, Pydantic, Typer, Rich, and Prometheus metrics.